The reality of speeding: is driving fast bad for your car?

 The worst-case scenario that can result from driving too fast is that you simply don’t brake in time and collide with another car, a stationary object or a pedestrian.
 Sticking to the speed limit and giving yourself plenty of time to spot hazards is the best way to avoid these events.

-If you want to get your car regularly checked and serviced so it’s always safe on the roads, MyService.Expert from Fuel Card Services can help by providing access to thousands of garages across the UK.
+If you want to get your car regularly checked and serviced so it’s always safe on the roads, MyService.Expert from Fuel Card Services can help by providing pre-negotiated rates at thousands of garages across the UK.back